vygrr/ISL-Gesture-Recognition-Static-and-Dynamic/static/README.md

 ```

 **Notes**
-- Some alphabets are single‑hand only (e.g., C, I, L, O, U, V); numerals require one hand.
+- Some alphabets are single‑hand only (e.g., C, I, L, O, U, V); numerals use one hand.
-- The training script applies horizontal‑flip augmentation so either hand can be recognized.
+- Training applies horizontal‑flip augmentation so either hand can be recognized.